thewoodfish/ai-proof-vault/README.md

 ## Deployment
 The Internet's value is deployed on https://ai-proof-vault.vercel.app/.

+### A.I use
+Lovable was use to generate and scaffold the UI and Front-end.
+Chat-GPT was used in server-side debugging.

 ## Summary
 The Internet's Proof Vault is a cryptographically-verified truth layer for the visual internet.
 Built in 48 hours.
 Powered by AI (OpenAI) + Filecoin.